 I know it seems a bit weird at first, but they’re damn good.
 Plus, even if you have a table somewhere, they don’t care if you grab some oysters or fish/shrimp kebabs from the roaming vendors.
 It’s always a team effort in Mexico.

 If you’re not ready for the street food, beach edition, never fear.
-There are several restaurants to choose from!
+There are several restaurants to choose from.

 Our business usually goes to Swell, which is definitely a swell place for beach days.
 Bad jokes aside, the staff here rocks and always takes great care of us.

-Los Muertos Beach Hotels
+Los Muertos beach hotels

 Emperador Vallarta has a location that’s hard to beat.
 It’s next to the pier, so you’re steps away from the beach and stumbling distance from the best bars and clubs in town.